Josh Lowe Player Props: Rays vs. Guardians

 Josh Lowe At The Plate

-- In 40.7% of his games this season, Lowe has driven in at least one run.
-In 13 of those games (14.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.
+- Lowe has driven home a run in 37 games this season (40.2%), including more than one RBI in 14.1% of his games and producing three or more of his team's runs on five occasions..

-- He has scored in 41.8% of his games this season, with two or more runs scored in 7.7%.
+- He has scored in 39 games this year, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.